This is the multi-page printable view of this section. Click here to print.

 The following factors have a negative contribution to the security score:

-• This package accesses environment information like environment variables, user, and host names.
-Some of this information may be security sensitive, e.g., environment variables with API keys.
+• Access to environment information like environment variables, user and host names.
+Some of this information may be security sensitive, such as environment variables with API keys.

-• This package reads data from the file system.
-This can be dangerous in combination with user-provided input, e.g., lead to path traversal vulnerabilities.
+• Read or write access to the file system.
+This can be dangerous in combination with user-provided input, for example,, lead to path traversal vulnerabilities.

-• This package starts operating system processes.
+• Start of operating system processes.
 This can be dangerous in combination with user-provided input, as it can lead to command or parameter injection vulnerabilities.

-• This package has a large number of instances of suspicious code that has been known to be used by malware.
+• This package contains code patterns or shows behaviors that are known to be used by malware.
 While this is not a guarantee that this package is malicious, a review of the related code is recommended.

 • A high fraction of critical vulnerabilities among the discovered vulnerabilities indicates an elevated security risk and potentially systematic security issues with this codebase.